These enchilada noodles are a quick and easy pasta dish with lots of flavour - perfect with plenty of Tex-Mex style toppings!

 Basically, anything that will complement the flavours of your enchilada noodles.
 My favourite is some sour cream - as you stir it into the noodles, it makes the sauce extra irresistible.
 Delish.

-- 4 tbsp enchilada sauce (shop-bought or homemade)
+- 4 tablespoon enchilada sauce (shop-bought or homemade)

 - 1 spring onion, chopped